-- 7. To install the CMA's connector A into the right slide-rail: - a.
-Insert the CMA's connector A into the front slot on the left slide-rail until it locks into place with an audible click [frames 1 and 2].
+7. Insert the CMA's connector A into the front slot on the left slide-rail until it locks into place with an audible click [frames 1 and 2].

 The connector A tab (see callout 1) goes into the slide-rail's front slot (callout 2).

-b.
-Gently tug on the right side of the front slide bar to verify that connector A is properly seated.
+Gently tug on the left side of the front slide bar to verify that connector A is properly seated.